Orange-OpenSource/floss-toolbox/toolbox/LicensesInventory/README.md

 *This is software is distributed on "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.*

 *Such caveats are about versions of components (not checked) and version names (not sure they are related to the good components)*

+## What the tool does

+1. Read the file 'config.ini' ;
+2. Read the files to treat ;
+3. Extract the dependencies from these files ;
+4. Search in the web a license for each dependency ;
+5. Save the licenses ;
+6. Save the dependencies on error.

 ## Prerequisites